etsar/Predicting-Used-Car-Prices/README.md

 - `image_url`: URL of the vehicle's image.
 - `description`: Description provided in the listing.
 - `county`: County where the vehicle is located (often missing).
-- `state`: State where the vehicle is listed. lat: Latitude coordinate for the listing location.
+- `state`: State where the vehicle is listed.
+- `lat`: Latitude coordinate for the listing location.
 - `long`: Longitude coordinate for the listing location.
 - `posting_date`: Date and time when the listing was posted.